lichangwei/lichangwei.github.io/source/_posts/2013-09-28-A-Beginner's-Guide-to-HTTP-Cache-Headers.md

 Most web servers, like Apache and Nginx, will do a lot of this work for you.
 Really, the “cache-control” header is the only one you’re going to have to work with.
 Web browsers are typically set up to cache aggressively to improve user experience, so often you’ll be fighting to prevent caching rather than ensuring it.
 Generally this means that you set a “/static” path and configure its caching headers to allow caching up to some reasonable interval like 300 seconds.
 Next, you would ensure that your root path “/” has “cache-control: no-cache” enabled, or better yet route dynamic content straight to your servers and only have “/static” use your CDN.
 This is a healthy starting point for most purposes.
 If your hosting bill is astronomical, or you get to use operations cost savings as beer money, then consider tweaking your settings.

 CDNs will often give you the option of breaking protocol and will cache for whatever period you like, regardless of the headers.
-They also take liberties with the protocols depending on their interpretation of expected behaviour, which is why it’s important to test the headers you get out of your CDN and compare them to your servers.
-Consider the expected behaviour outlined here to be a baseline and keep an eye out for variance.
+They also take liberties with the protocols depending on their interpretation of expected behavior, which is why it’s important to test the headers you get out of your CDN and compare them to your servers.
+Consider the expected behavior outlined here to be a baseline and keep an eye out for variance.

 Good luck, and happy caching!